fgregg/cash_forecast/README.md

 - Python 3
 - R

-You'll also need an Freshbooks account that has sufficiently privileged access to view invoices.
+You'll also need an Freshbooks account that has sufficiently privileges to view invoices.

 ## Installation
 ```